opencog/atomspace/examples/pattern-matcher/README.md

 Another important feature is that many Atomese Atoms are "active", and cause things to happen when executed.
 The pattern matcher is a natural place to trigger these.
 Thus, Atoms can lie dormant until a query causes them to run.
+This is particularly useful for interacting with external systems, to process sensor input and perform control (for example, to process input from robotic sensors or game-world inputs, and to then control the action of the robot or game-world character.)

-The simplest example of this is the GreaterThanLink.
+The simplest example of an "active" link is the GreaterThanLink.
 As a knowledge-base, it is impossible to passively store all possible greater-than relationships between integers: there's a countable infinity of them.
 The GreaterThanLink, when triggered during a search,